-The Video Of Yuzuru Hanyu's Short Program Ends With An Adorable Surprise
+Yuzuru Hanyu's Short Program Ended With An Adorable Surprise, Thanks To Fans

 On Friday, Feb.
 16, Japanese figure skater Yuzuru Hanyu performed a mesmerizing short program that launched him into the lead of the men's individual competition at the Winter Olympics.
 The showing featured literal twists and turns, and there were even more theatrics to come after the performance, though.
 The video of Yuzuru Hanyu‘s short program includes a unique surprise at the end.